Border Gateway Protocol Complexity

 Routing Tables and Routing Protocols

 These devices have a routing table that tells them how and where to forward the packets.
-The routing table is populated by a dynamic or static process by what is known as a routing protocol.
+The routing table is populated by a dynamic or static process called a routing protocol.
 A static routing protocol is specific to that device, manually configured, and is not automatically populated to other routers.

 A dynamic process runs distributed algorithms that the routers run among themselves to make the correct routing decision.